General and Program Specific Requirements for Teaching English to Speakers of Other Languages

 The program shall include:

 - at least 100 clock hours of field experiences related to coursework prior to student teaching or practica; and

 - at least 15 of the 100 clock hours of field experience shall include a focus on understanding the needs of students with disabilities.

-- The program shall include field experiences and student teaching with students learning English as a new language in both elementary and secondary schools.
+- the combined field experiences and student teaching shall include experiences with students learning English as a new language in both elementary school and secondary school: and

-- For candidates holding another classroom teaching certificate or for candidates who are simultaneously preparing for another classroom teaching certificate and completing the full field experience for that other certificate, the programs shall require such candidates to complete at least 50 clock hours of field experiences with students learning English as a new language; and practica or student teaching with students learning English as a new language in both elementary and secondary schools totaling at least 20 days.
+For candidates holding another classroom teaching certificate or for candidates who are simultaneously preparing for another classroom teaching certificate and completing the full field experience for that other certificate, the program shall require such candidates to complete at least 50 clock hours of field experiences with students learning Enlgish as a new language; and practica or student teaching with students learning English as a new language in both elementary and secondary schools totaling at least 20 days.